 \section{Abstract}

 We investigate the realizability of balanced functions on tropical curves, establishing new sufficient criteria for superabundant functions on genus two curves, analogous to the well-spacedness condition in genus one.
 We find that realizability is sensitive to the precise locations of conjugate and Weierstrass points on the tropical curve.
 The key input is a combinatorial comparison of semistable limit theorems for maps of curves.
-Amini--Baker--Brugall\'e--Rabinoff previously showed that realizability of functions is equivalent to ``modifiability'' to a tropical admissible cover.
-The resulting criteria are typically inexplicit; we develop combinatorial techniques to derive explicit, verifiable criteria from these.
-We then develop a dimensional reduction technique to deduce statements about maps to $\RR^r$ from ones about maps to $\RR$.
+Amini--Baker--Brugall\'e--Rabinoff previously showed that realizability of functions is equivalent to \emph{modifiability} to a tropical admissible cover.
+While the resulting criteria are typically inexplicit, we develop combinatorial techniques to derive explicit, verifiable conditions.
+We further introduce a dimensional reduction technique to deduce statements about maps to $\mathbb{R}^r$ from corresponding statements about maps to $\mathbb{R}$.
 By proving directly that modifiability and well-spacedness are equivalent in genus one, we obtain a new proof that well-spaced maps are realizable.
-Along the way, we explain how the modifiability criterion can be viewed as a comparison result for properness statements for moduli of relative maps and admissible covers.
+Along the way, we explain how the modifiability criterion can be interpreted as a comparison result for properness statements in moduli spaces of relative maps and admissible covers.